-Ruthanne Risser — Acting Director
+Ruthanne Risser, RN, BSN — Acting Director

+There are nearly 300 licensed nursing homes containing over 33,000 beds, with all but eight are certified for federal reimbursement under Medicare and Medicaid.
 Nursing homes are inspected every 2 years under state licensure and certified nursing facilities are surveyed on an average of every 12 months under Medicare/Medicaid certification.